 What is the length of a Florida notary commission?

-A Florida notary term is for four years.
+A Florida notary term is four years.
 To verify when your term begins and ends, you'll have to look at the effective and expiration dates of your Florida notary public commission certificate that was issued to you when your application was approved.
 To continue performing notarial acts as a Florida notary after your current expiration date, you'll have to renew your commission before your notary term expires.
 Please click here to renew your Florida notary commission.

 Where do I purchase the four-year, $7,500 Florida notary bond and pay the state filling fee?